situwuh/RE-STEM-Privacy-Policy/README.md

-# sitiwuh_privacy_policy
+# RE-STEM Privacy Policy
-This repository contains the privacy policy of the Tuwuh android application
+This repository contains the privacy policy of the RE-STEM Android Application.